permanganate/learning-R/README.md

 # learning-R
-a scratch area for messing around with R
+a scratch area for brushing up on R

+- [ ] work on basic descriptive statistics by group & treatment
+- [ ] correlation